-c is the amount of principal outstanding during the Period Between Payments;

-d is the sum of all items e calculated in respect of every Period Between Payments; and e in respect of any Period is (b \times c), plus
+- c is the amount of principal outstanding during the Period Between Payments; - d is the sum of all items e calculated in respect of every Period Between Payments; and e in respect of any Period is (b x c), plus deemed to be incurred using this determination shall be allocated to income years in accordance with Determination G1A: Apportionment of Income and Expenditure on a Daily Basis.

-(ii) In the case of a Variable Rate Financial Arrangement the amount of interest payable or receivable in respect of that Period.
+- (ii) In the case of a Variable Rate Financial Arrangement the amount of interest payable or receivable in respect of that Period. - (c) Income deemed to be derived or expenditure